-Compliance With the Perishable Agricultural Commodities Act
+Compliance With The Perishable Agricultural Commodities Act

-Much of the work we do at Meuers Law Firm involves ensuring that produce businesses comply with PACA regulations.
+Much of the work we do at Meuers Law Firm, P.L. involves ensuring that produce businesses comply with PACA regulations.
 While many of these regulations are certainly familiar to most producers and distributors of fresh fruit and vegetables, others can catch businesses by surprise.
 Failure to comply could lead to PACA disciplinary actions that, at worst, could cost a business its PACA license.
 At best, they will require time and resources to be shifted away from the running of the business while the issue is resolved.
 We use our decades of experience to prevent clients from having to deal with these issues at all.

 What Is Regulated?